 No. This is plagiarism.
 "Patchwork plagiarism' occurs when a writer begins to paraphrase a source, but does not do a thorough enough job.
-Merely changin[g] a word or two from time to time does not make a passage yours."
-There is nothing wrong with using quotation marks.
+Merely changin[g] a word or two from time to time does not make a passage yours."14 There is nothing wrong with using quotation marks.
 Err on the side of caution and use quotation marks if you cannot paraphrase adequately.
 Even if you do paraphrase, you need to cite your source.

-Students and Proper Use of Foreign Language Sources
+Citation Issues for International Students and Proper Use of Foreign Language Sources